-The Nominating and Corporate Governance Committee and the Board of Directors believe that Dr. Stein's extensive experience in research and development activities, the design and conduct of clinical trials, management of a global, clinical development organization, engagement with research analysts and public stockholders as well as the duties and responsibilities of being a member of an executive leadership team of a publicly-traded biopharmaceutical company qualify him to serve on our Board of Directors .
+The Nominating and Corporate Governance Committee and the Board of Directors believe that Dr. Wilson's experience in building and operating biopharmaceutical companies, oncology drug discovery and development, strategic partnering, capital raising and investor relations in the pharmaceutical industry as well as his experience serving in executive roles and on other boards of directors qualify him to serve on our Board of Directors, including serving as our chairman.